 - Identifying further opportunities to incorporate STEM within curriculum plans in all curriculum areas

-- Promoting ‘Tinkering’ to encourage curiosity and understanding through investigation, across multiply curriculum areas including Science, Mathematics, Computing, Art, Design and technology.
+- Promoting ‘Tinkering’ to encourage curiosity and understanding through investigation, across multiple curriculum areas including Science, Mathematics, Computing, Art, Design and Technology.

-We here at South View are proud of our successful STEM club, run by Mrs Thompson.
-For years 5 and 6, this club competes in the First Lego League Challenge competition.
+We are proud of our successful STEM club for years 5 and 6.
+This club competes in the First Lego League Challenge Competition.

-Using Lego Mindstorm robotics, our STEM team designs robots to complete missions based on the season's theme.
+Using Lego Mindstorms through the EV3 Classroom application, our STEM team designs robots to complete missions based on the season's theme.
 These robots must be programmed, giving the children opportunities to learn different programming languages.

 The competition is judged under four categories: